keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 {% include "./multi-stage-delivery-using-gitops/values-dev.yaml" %}
 ```

-The helm chart of the `prod` stage is rather similar to the one
+The Helm chart of the `prod` stage is rather similar to the one
 for the `dev` stage, but differs in the `values.yaml`, and the
 `KeptnAppContext`.
 First, let's inspect the `values.yaml` in `prod`: